 Write clear, well-documented, and effective memoranda and reports; prepare and deliver professional-quality presentations; work effectively on a project in a team

-To complete the program, you must complete at least 48 units, spread over 36 units of required (core) units as well as a minimum of 12 units of elective credits. †
+To complete the program, you must complete at least 42 units, spread over a combination of required (core) units and elective credits. †

 Below are the required courses and their corresponding units.